Manganese(II,III) oxide

-Manganese(II,III) oxide is the chemical compound with formula Mn3O4.
-Manganese is present in two oxidation states +2 and +3 and the formula is sometimes written as MnO·Mn2O3.
+Manganese(II,III) oxide is the manganese oxide with the chemical compound with formula Mn3O4.
+Manganese is present in two oxidation states, +2 and +3, and the formula is sometimes written as MnO·Mn2O3.
 Mn3O4 is found in nature as the mineral hausmannite.

 Preparation

 Mn3O4 formed when any manganese oxide is heated in air above 1000 °C. Considerable research has centred on producing nanocrystalline Mn3O4 and various syntheses that involve oxidation of MnII or reduction of MnVI.

 Reactions

 Mn3O4 has been found to act as a catalyst for a range of reactions e.g. the oxidation of methane and carbon monoxide; the decomposition of NO, the reduction of nitrobenzene and the catalytic combustion of organic compounds.

 Structure

 Mn3O4 has the spinel structure, where the oxide ions are cubic close packed and the MnII occupy tetrahedral sites and the MnIII octahedral sites.
 The structure is distorted due to the Jahn–Teller effect.
 At room temperature Mn3O4 is paramagnetic, below 41-43 K, it is ferrimagnetic although this has been reported as reducing in nanocrystalline samples to around 39 K.